awsdocs/amazon-rds-user-guide/doc_source/postgresql-kerberos.md

 To set up Kerberos authentication for a PostgreSQL DB instance, take the following steps, described in more detail later:

 1. Use AWS Managed Microsoft AD to create an AWS Managed Microsoft AD directory\.
 You can use the AWS Management Console, the AWS CLI, or the AWS Directory Service API to create the directory\.
+Make sure to open the relevant outbound ports on the directory security group so that the directory can communicate with the instance\.

 1. Create a role that provides Amazon RDS access to make calls to your AWS Managed Microsoft AD directory\.
 To do so, create an AWS Identity and Access Management \(IAM\) role that uses the managed IAM policy `AmazonRDSDirectoryServiceAccess`\.